arnaudleclerc/ng-azure-maps/README.md

   - Adds a style control on the map
 - zoom-control
   - Adds a zoom control on the map
+- html-marker
+  - Adds a HTML Marker on the map

 ## How to register the module